Toronto Municipal Licensing & Standards Division

 Municipal Licensing & Standards Division (MLS) is a municipal body in Toronto which grants licenses and permits for certain activities under the city's jurisdiction including by-law administration and enforcement services.
 Other areas under the MLS's purview including targeted strategies to address graffiti, noise, business inspections, parks regulations and animal services issues.
 Services also include business licensing and permitting, property standards, and animal care including control, shelter and adoption services.
 Toronto by-law 545 is what gives the MLS the power to license and inspect a variety of businesses in the city, in order to ensure public health, safety, consumer protection, and nuisance control.

-In 2017, an audit report from the Auditor General of Toronto found that the division had issued or renewed 87,813 licenses, generated $28.9 million (CAD) in license and permit fees, and average 64 summons and 35 tickets per officer per year.
+In 2017, an audit report from the Auditor General of Toronto found that the division had issued or renewed 87,813 licenses, generated CAD$28.9 million in license and permit fees, and average 64 summons and 35 tickets per officer per year.

 The Commission replaced the old Metro Toronto Licensing Commission and various other bodies of the former municipalities of Metro Toronto.